 In a saddle stitched booklet the bulk of the paper causes the inner pages to extend or creep further out than the outer pages when folded.
-When trimmed the inner pages are narrower than the outer pages, counteracting the appearance of creep.
+After trimming the inner pages are narrower than the outer pages, counteracting the appearance of creep.

 The illustration shows an exaggerated view of how the inner pages of a saddle stitched booklet creep out and extend beyond the edge of the outer pages when folded.